Colors of Costa Rica 9-Day Photography Workshop

 With 2 instructors, 2 expert guides (and in one location an additional 2 naturalist guides), we'll keep the ratio low, the comfort high, and most of all the learning experience maximized.

 During our boat excursions, we've added additional vessels to ensure that everyone has ample room to move around and seize every opportunity to fill up their memory cards.
-The same comfort detail was taken into consideration for our travel vans.
 There will be additional empty seats, allowing everyone the ability to spread out and relax during transportation.

 Itinerary